madetech/handbook/roles/software_engineer_2.md

 ## Applying

-We do not hire for this role as we rely on our Academy to feed into Software Engineer roles.
-That said, we'd still love to hear from you if you don't quite fit into our Academy or Senior roles.
-Get in touch with any questions by sending an email to  [careers@madetech.com](mailto:careers@madetech.com) where we will be happy to help.
+Please apply for this role at [www.madetech.com/careers](https://www.madetech.com/careers).
+If you don't quite fit the role, the role doesn't quite fit you, or you have questions please email us at [careers@madetech.com](mailto:careers@madetech.com) where we will be happy to help.